Tzatziki Sauce Recipe (with Toasted Za’atar Pita: Easy Appetizer!)

 Although if you can handle a few more carbs, I am quite partial to serving this with toasted pita bread that has been rubbed with olive oil, sprinkled with za’atar seasoning, and toasted for a few minutes in the oven.
 Have you ever tried za’atar seasoning?
 It’s a warm Middle Eastern seasoning blend that includes thyme, cumin, coriander, sesame seeds, and sumac.
 It’s so delicious and adds the perfect zing, taking simple pita bread to the next level.

-Soon I will post a new Instant Pot recipe for Middle Eastern beef.
+Soon I will post a new Instant Pot recipe for Gyro Style Shredded Beef.
 It pairs marvelously with this tzatziki sauce!
 Hooray for a healthy January!
-Before that I will be posting my Top 5 Recipes of 2018 of course, because that’s always fun to see, right?
+Before that I will be posting my Top 10 Recipes of 2018 of course, because that’s always fun to see, right?
 Any guesses on what the top recipe was??

 Tzatziki Sauce Recipe with Toasted Za'atar Pita3 cups adjust servings